 Lynda Andrews-Barry is a multidisciplinary artist with a practice encompassing time-based media, installations, and sculptures created from found and fabricated objects that reflect the often unseen or ignored beauty of our world.

-She received her BA in Interior Design from Mount Vernon College, and her MA in Exhibition Design from The Corcoran College of Art + Design.
-Lynda's exhibition credits include the renovation of Sandy Spring Museum, and the design for a year-long installation of the Smithsonian’s collection of Art Glass & Pottery in the National Museum of American History.
+Lynda received her BA in Interior Design from Mount Vernon College, and her MA in Exhibition Design from The Corcoran College of Art + Design.
+Her exhibition credits include the renovation of Sandy Spring Museum, and the design for a year-long installation of the Smithsonian’s collection of Art Glass & Pottery in the National Museum of American History.